COMMUNITY CHALLENGE GRANTS

 5. If awarded funds, grantees must comply with all CCG requirements, including:

-• Attend a pre-contracting meeting and enter into a contract with the CCG within three months of selection, or risk funds being revoked
+• Enter into a contract with the CCG within three months of selection

 • Acquire all necessary City permits, depending upon the type of grant, prior to begin project work